fivdi/pigpio/doc/gpio.md

 The largest user GPIO number.

 #### WAVE_MODE_ONE_SHOT
-The waveform is sent once
+The waveform is sent once.

 #### WAVE_MODE_REPEAT
-The waveform cycles repeatedly
+The waveform cycles repeatedly.

 #### WAVE_MODE_ONE_SHOT_SYNC
-The waveform is sent once, waiting for the current waveform to finish before starting the new waveform
+The waveform is sent once, waiting for the current waveform to finish before starting the new waveform.

 #### WAVE_MODE_REPEAT_SYNC
-The waveform cycles repeatedly, waiting for the current waveform to finish before starting the new waveform
+The waveform cycles repeatedly, waiting for the current waveform to finish before starting the new waveform.